 Notes

-- Shred your own cheese: Pre-shredded cheese often contains anti-caking agents that prevent it from melting smoothly.
-Freshly grated cheddar makes the soup creamier.
+- Shred your own cheese if possible: Pre-shredded cheese often contains anti-caking agents that don't melt as smoothly.